MyNameIsVoo/AssetStoreDocs/InstancedIndirectGrassRenderer/README.md

 If you find a bug or have any suggestions for improvement, please let us know: choco.16mail@mail.ru

 ![Start Image](images/IIGR_0.png)

+# Refund policy

+If you’re uncertain about any asset’s workings or have questions before purchasing, please do not hesitate to reach out.
+We will do our best to answer your questions.
+Please read this before purchase to avoid any unwelcome surprises.

+This policy attempts to clarify the [asset store EULA‘s](https://unity.com/pt/legal/as-terms) legal jargon and specifies the practical cases that it does, or does not cover.
+It does not add refund conditions that aren’t already covered by it.

+All Asset Store sales **are final** as per the EULA section 2.2.9, which is agreed upon at checkout.
+Digital purchases cannot be returned once downloaded, hence it’s required to agree to waive the right to a refund.
+Clicking the “Download” button finalizes this agreement.

+This is because it is impossible to ensure the package files are deleted after a refund is issued.
+Keeping both the package and its monetary value is not a fair trade.
+Therefore, some conditions must be met in order to avoid abuse or supporting impulsive purchases:
+**Conditions that justify a refund:**
+- You have not yet downloaded the asset (verified through invoice number).
+- Accidental purchase, or on wrong account (only valid if not yet downloaded).
+- The asset was removed from the store within 4 weeks of purchasing.
+- The asset fails to work as advertised, or there is a vital incompatibility with existing systems (within the confines of the supported platforms, capabilities, and versions).
+And cannot be resolved in a future update or a hotfix.

+**Requests are declined if:**
+- The invoice date exceeds 14 days prior to the request.
+- You appear to not have read, misread or misunderstood the store page description (“as advertised”), or otherwise failed to inform yourself through the linked online documentation.
+This includes details such as:
+- Minimum/maximum compatible or supported Unity versions
+- Compatible or supported platforms
+- Scriptable Render Pipeline compatibility (including the built-in RP)
+- Listed features and limitations
+- The asset is claimed to no longer be used.
+- The package in question went on sale, or an upgrade discount was introduced, shortly after a full-price purchase was made.

+If you find you are in accordance with these conditions, please get in touch on the basis of your request.

 # References